pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/teamcity.md

 ---
-title_tag: "Using JetBrains TeamCity | CI/CD"
+title_tag: "Using Pulumi: JetBrains TeamCity | CI/CD"
-title: Using JetBrains TeamCity
-linktitle: JetBrains TeamCity
 meta_desc: "This page provides an overview of how to use Pulumi with JetBrains TeamCity."
+title: JetBrains TeamCity
+h1: Pulumi CI/CD & JetBrains TeamCity
 menu:
     usingpulumi:
         parent: cont_delivery